TristanBrian/portfolio/README.md

 A sleek Developer portfolio showcasing skills and my current projects.

 ## Description
-A project utilizing Html,javascript, Typed.js and particles.js, showcasing the skills and expertise of Brian Kioko as a cybersecurity specialist and web developer.
+A project utilizing Html,javascript, Typed.js and particles.js, showcasing the skills and expertise of Tristan.Dev as a cybersecurity specialist and web developer.

 ## Table of Contents
 - [Introduction](#introduction)